DL1XY/TH-D72-Kenwood/README.md

 That"s all, now you can send the commands described here.
 If you type in `FO 1` and press Enter, you should see the VFO configuration of Band B like `FO 1,0430000000,7,0,0,0,0,0,0,08,08,000,0,01600000,0`.

 #### Important
-* TH-D72 sends a questionmark `?` if it doesn"t know the command you sent
+* TH-D72 sends a questionmark `?` if it doesn't know the command you sent
 * There is **no** new line after sending/receiving a command

 ### How to connect TH-D72 in TNC mode